GerrardE/storefront-backend/README.md

 - Add credentials e.g database: username, password, database(name) and port for all `TEST` credentials.
 - Run `yarn test` to see all the tests pass.

+### 4. Documentation

+A postman collection has also been provided here in the schema folder - `./schema`